will3nder/tidal-playlist-reader/README.md

 For batch downloading the info of many playlists, enter their URL's in a line seperated list in a .txt file, and then choose it through the file explorer.

-The included playlistparser.py can be used to parse the JSON output of the JS script and compare it with your local library of music.
+The included playlistparser.py can be used to parse the JSON output of the tidalplaylist.py script and compare it with your local library of music.
 It will then output the list of missing albums to a CSV file to be parsed by other applications to batch download or find them.